Skip to content

 • # in an amino acid sequence indicates a frameshift in the junction (and thus an unproductive sequence)

-The alignment settings menu allows to customize such alignements, by
+The alignment settings menu allows to customize such alignments, by

 • highlighting mismatches